Steffens-Bridgemate/Bridge-timer/README.md

 A timer for bridge matches.
 Highly configurable Written to get a grip on the brand new .Net Core 3.0 API.
 The program should speak for itself.
 Beware of the French translations!
 S'il y a un confrère qui soit disposé(e) á ameliorer les traductions françaises je serai très reconnaissant.

+# Inno setup installation script
+An Inno setup installation script is present in the Installer folder.
+In the Installer\Installer folder a compiled installer is present, currently unsigned.